francocatena/meteor-autoform-bs-datetimepicker/README.md

 * `Number`: Value is stored as the result of calling `getTime()` on the `Date` object (representing midnight in the UTC timezone on the morning of the selected date).
 * `Array`: If the schema expects an array of `Date` or `String` or `Number`, the value is converted to a one-item array and stored.

-To provide bootstrap-datepicker options, set a `datePickerOptions` attribute equal to a helper that returns the options object.
+To provide bootstrap-datetimepicker options, set a `datetimePickerOptions` attribute equal to a helper that returns the options object.
 Most of the `data-date` attributes that the plugin recognizes should also work.

 ## Demo